The Bankrate promise

 - Lengthy application process that may include a financial audit

 - Business must have good credit to be eligible

 Corporate credit cards vs. small-business credit cards

 Corporate credit cards and small-business credit cards are not one and the same.
 While corporate credit cards are designed for corporations with multiple employees and revenue in the millions, business credit cards are designed to meet small-business owners’ needs, including freelancers and those with side hustles.
 Knowing which option is best for your business will help you apply for the right card — and having the right line of credit is a great way to help your business grow.

 Which option is right for you?

-If you have a side hustle, run a freelance business or have a small business with revenue of less than 1 million per year, you’ll probably want a business credit card.
+If you have a side hustle, run a freelance business or have a small business with revenue of less than a million dollars per year, you’ll probably want a business credit card.
 Business credit cards have a lot of advantages, including the ability to earn rewards on business expenses and build your business credit score.
 If you have employees who need access to your business line of credit, you can make them authorized users on your business credit card.
 Business credit cards also require a personal guarantee, which means you are personally liable for any charges made on the account (including authorized users’ charges).
 If your business does not bring in enough money to pay off your business credit card bill, expect to make payments out of pocket.

 If your small business is legally classified as a corporation, has revenue in the millions and has multiple employees who need access to a corporate credit account, it might be time to consider a corporate credit card.
 Corporate cards do not require a personal guarantee, so it’s a good idea to make sure your business has built up a solid credit history before applying.